PeterHickman/Raid/Raidfile.md

 Note that the level one heading above and this plain text are being ignored.
 Allowing you to add documentation for the tasks within the file

-> This quote is ignored because there is no preceeding level two heading
+> This quote is ignored because there is no preceding level two heading

 And this will also be ignored